KrystianLesniak/retroachievements-api-net/README.md

 - ✅ GetGameRatingAsync(int gameId) - Get how users have rated a game.

 #### Achievements
-- ⏳ GetAchievementUnlocksAsync() - Get a list of users who have earned an achievement.
+- ✅ GetAchievementUnlocksAsync(int achievementId, int offset, int count) - Get a list of users who have earned an achievement.

 #### Consoles
 - ⏳ GetConsoleIdsAsync() - Get the complete list of console ID and name pairs on the site.